-So far they have interest from Taiwanese Micro-electrical manufacturer WinMEMS, but are looking at other options, Chiao said.
+So far they have interest from Taiwanese Micro-

 Chiao's team has had success before with super small inventions and is currently in the middle of another negotiation involving a sensor so small it can fit into a human vein.
 The sensor is used to measure Ph levels in the blood.